 Last month we introduced you to Jess Fitzgerald our Commercial & Carbon Project Coordinator in the first of our team profile series we have dubbed “The Change Makers”.
-This month, we are featuring Pollyanna Darling, Community Projects Manager.
+This month, we are featuring Pollyanna Darling, Head of Community & Philanthropy.

 What is your favourite part of your role with Carbon Positive Australia and why?

 I enjoy most things about having work that restores this extraordinary land we live in, but if I had to pick a couple of things … I love our team – they’re dynamic, genuine, collaborative and fun.
 I also love that I get to work with people who love trees and country – whether that’s community members, team members, researchers, advocates, bush regenerators, farmers etc. It’s hugely rewarding.

 What does a typical day working at Carbon Positive Australia look like for you?

 Because I’m in Queensland and everyone else is in WA, I have a couple of hours every morning to really focus on projects I’m working on.
 I love that quiet focused time.
 Generally, I spend my day on the computer, in virtual meetings, writing emails, researching, nurturing relationships with community leaders and others involved in planting.
 Sometimes there’s a few phone calls to make.
 I started with Carbon Positive Australia at the beginning of June and not long after, I visited an absolutely stunning property in Northern NSW that we will be planting on.
 It was truly wonderful: seeing, smelling and feeling the land that will be restored to thriving.
 I stood in the sparse naturally regenerating hoop pine forest (only 16 years old and already metres and metres over my head) and really imagined what it would be like when it was fully restored.
 That’s a deeply satisfying part of my job that I hope will happen more often!

 How would your colleagues describe you in three words?

 I’m not sure.
 (We would say “Inspiring, curious, daring”)